aperiosoftware/astropy-timeseries/docs/timeseries/index.rst

 Using ``timeseries``
 ====================

-The details of using `astropy.timeseries` are provided in the following sections:
+The details of using `astropy_timeseries` are provided in the following sections:

 Initializing and reading in time series
 ---------------------------------------